determined-ai/determined/tools/slurm/README.md

 By default, each devbox invoked by `make slurmcluster` will automatically delete the VM after two hours of runtime.
 If you want to override this time limit, one can run `make slurm cluster vmtime=[seconds]`.
 Where `seconds` is a value between 0 to 315,576,000,000 seconds inclusive.
 The two hour time limit ensures that devboxes are being deleted if they are not used to prevent excess costs.

+## Using Slurmcluster with Determined Agents

+`make slurmcluster` supports using Determined agents to run jobs.
+To do this with `make slurmcluster` do the following steps from the `determined-ee/` directory:

+1. make -C agent build package
+2. make slurmcluster FLAGS="-A"
+3. gcloud compute scp agent/dist/determined-agent_linux_amd64_v1/determined-agent $USER-dev-box:/home/\$USER --zone us-west1-b

+The `FLAGS="-A"` in `make slurmcluster` removes the resource_manager section in the slurmcluster.yaml that would otherwise be used.
+This then defaults to the agent rm and the master waits for agents to connect and provide resources.
+The scp command brings the determined-agent to the dev-box. $USER will be replaced with your username when initiating GCP.

+Then, connect to your dev-box.
+This can be done with `make -C tools/slurm/terraform connect` or `gcloud compute ssh $USER-dev-box --project=determined-ai --zone=us-west1-b`.
+Input the following command on the devbox in order to allocate resources on slurm.

+`srun $HOME/determined-agent --master-host=localhost  --master-port=8080 --resource-pool=default --container-runtime=singularity`

+You can also use podman by changing the value for `container-runtime` to `podman`.

+This command allocates the 8-core CPU that is on the GCP machine.
+Unfortunately, there are currently no gpus on the VM so we can not allocate any.

+Now, you can launch jobs like normal using the Determined CLI.
+You can check the status of the allocated resources using `det slot list`.

+If you encounter an issue with jobs failing due to `ModuleNotFoundError: No module named 'determined'` run `make clean all` to rebuild determined.
 # Running pytest Suites

 ## In Development